ewoodhead/npa-hierarchy/README.md

 The following installation instructions are quite detailed since I assume most people who might consider using this library are not already familiar with Lisp.
-The abridged version is:
+On Unix-like operating systems, including Linux and Mac OS, the short version is:
 - You will need SDPA, SBCL, and [Quicklisp](https://www.quicklisp.org/beta/) installed.
 - You install npa-hierarchy by putting the project directory somewhere where